 5. Be Aware of Insider Threats

-• Creating an Acceptable Use Policy (PCI 12.3)
+• Creating an Acceptable Use Policy (PCI 12.2)

 • Educating and Screen Employees (PCI 12.6, 12.7)

-• Providing Education on Unauthorized Device Access in a Mobile Workplace (PCI 9.2)
+• Providing Education on Unauthorized Device Access in a Mobile Workplace (PCI 12.2)

-Employees should be aware that their use of company-issued devices is monitored, even when they are working remotely.
+Employees should be aware that their use of company-issued devices is monitored, even when working remotely.
 IT should provide clear education on acceptable use in any environment, including the importance of not letting friends or family members use a company-issued mobile device regardless of an employee's degree of access to sensitive information.

 While a mobile workforce may represent the future, it can introduce particular risks and concerns for regulatory compliance and security policy.
 With the appropriate attention to relevant PCI requirements, training, and technology, organizations can ensure that a flexible workforce is prepared to protect sensitive data.